sstadick/rust-lapper/devlog.md

+## 9/20/19
+- Maybe add max_ends list to the Lapper.
+Then binary search for upper bounds like AIList does, and iterate backwards checking against the max_end to deteremine overlap...
+It could make the hopper actually work as well since binary searches in a local area would be useful

 ## 9/3/19
 - Added a worst case mode to allow for setting max misses and then recalculating the binary search from there.
 I think that for anything